- Background and General Policy Information

 Manufacturers began data collection on August 1, 2013 and reported it to CMS on March 31, 2014.
 CMS released the information on a public web site on September 30, 2014.
 The information will be updated annually.

-UI Health Care faculty and staff who meet the eligibility requirements for disclosure (see below) will be required to complete an online disclosure each year and update the disclosure as new or changed outside financial relationships occur.
+UI Health Care faculty and staff who meet the eligibility requirements for disclosure (see below) will be required to complete an online disclosure each year and update the disclosure, in a timely manner, as new or changed outside financial relationships occur.
 All UI Health Care employees who meet the requirements must submit a certification through the eCOI system annually.
 Those who have no outside financial relationships to disclose will only submit the certification.
 Those who do have outside financial relationships to disclose must also submit a Disclosure Report for each relationship.

 All UI Health Care employees working 50 percent time or more in a classification identified below, and trainees, must complete an annual disclosure/certification at least once per year: